Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Introduction

 \section{Introduction}

 In classical thermodynamics~\cite{fermi, callen}, knowledge is at the heart of an agent's ability to manipulate a system.
 An agent controlling an ideal gas within a piston, while having access only to coarse-grained quantities such as pressure and volume, faces limitations in their capacity to transform the system.
-For instance, extracting less work compared to Maxwell's demon~\cite{maxwell1867, vedral_review}.
-Indeed, if the agent possesses complete knowledge of both the position and velocity of each particle in the gas, it can extract work seemingly for free.
+For instance, extracting less work compared to Maxwell's demon~\cite{maxwell1867, vedral_review,junior2025friendlyguideexorcisingmaxwells}.
+Indeed, if the agent possesses complete knowledge of both the position and velocity of each particle in the gas, they can extract work seemingly for free.
 However, when the costs associated with acquiring, storing, and erasing the knowledge of each particle are considered, this ``\textit{seemingly free work}" is revealed to come at a price~\cite{landauer1961, bennett1982}.
+This classical lesson, that knowledge has operational and thermodynamic costs, motivates our exploration of a quantum treatment.

-In quantum thermodynamics~\cite{Goold_2016,binder2019thermodynamics}, the operational role of knowledge in an agent's ability to transform a quantum system has not been clarified.
+In quantum thermodynamics~\cite{Goold_2016,binder2019thermodynamics}, the operational role of knowledge is yet to be clarified.
 Firstly, from an operational point of view, it is not clear how the knowledge an agent possesses limits their ability to achieve tasks such as extracting work or erasing information.
-Secondly, from a foundational perspective it is not clear what the cost of being able to reconstruct a thermal state is with access to some quantum resources such as correlating unitaries and a probe system of a given dimension.
+Secondly, from a foundational perspective, it is not clear what the cost of being able to reconstruct a thermal state is with access to some quantum resources such as correlating unitaries and a probe system of a given dimension.
+This is of particular importance when considering \textit{agentic} questions in thermodynamics as we must take into account the cost for an agent acquiring knowledge of a state before being able to act on it e.g. extracting work from this state.

 In this work, we attempt to address these foundational and operational aspects of knowledge in quantum thermodynamics.
-More precisely, we: \begin{enumerate}[label=\emph{\roman*}.] \item examine the thermodynamic cost of acquiring knowledge by developing a framework that connects concepts from state estimation to the physics of quantum thermodynamics. \item Investigate how the knowledge an agent possesses constrains their ability to transform the system's state towards a specific goal. \end{enumerate}
+More precisely, we: \begin{itemize} \item[Sec III] provide a model which quantifies the resources required (probe dimension, correlating unitaries) to acquire knowledge by recasting state estimation as a fully unitary, thermodynamically consistent protocol. \item[Sec IV] Explore how with access to multiple rounds of interaction an agent can acquire multiple states which approximate the state of the system and improve the quality of their knowledge by acting on these estimate states. \item[Sec V] Investigate how an agent’s knowledge (as constrained by probe dimension and allowed unitaries) limits their ability to perform thermodynamic tasks.
+As a first example we consider an extended Szilard engine model where the agent's knowledge of particle's position limits their ability to extract work. \end{itemize}